lausuarez02/lausuarez02/README.md

   <img align="right" alt="Abhishek's Discord" width="100px" src="https://github.githubassets.com/images/modules/logos_page/Octocat.png" />
 <h2>I am a Front End Developer who is becoming a full stack Developer .</h2>

--I'm currently working in some freelance projects :wink:
+ - I'm currently working in some freelance projects :wink:
--I'm currently learning nodeJS and mongoDB
+ - I'm currently learning nodeJS and mongoDB
--Talk to me if you see my profile a good fit for a job :wink:
+ - Talk to me if you see my profile a good fit for a job :wink:
--How to reach me
+ - How to reach me

 <!--
 **lausuarez02/lausuarez02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.